BrainObjects/BrainObjectsCore/README.md

 ## Adopted conventions

-- Services' executable binary should be placed in separate folder having the name of the service.
+- Services' executable binary should be placed in a separate folder having the name of the service.
 Besides the executable, several configuration files sharing the name of the service are expected e.g.<br>

 ```
 /usr/local/bin/my_service/